 By 2030 we must see nature recovering, wildlife returning and ecosystems restored.
-The General Election on 4 July 2024 will see us vote in the Government and parliament responsible for steering us towards a wilder 2030.
+The General Election on 4 July 2024 will saw us vote in the Government and parliament that will be largely responsible for steering us towards a wilder 2030.
 The Trust has identified five key policy priorities that must be addressed to halt and reverse species decline and ensure a positive future for all.
 Here we take a closer look at nature-friendly farming

 How we farm is critical to our food security and to achieving the UK’s legally binding targets for nature and climate.
 Over 69% of the UK is farmed, producing over 50% of the food we eat.
 How this land is managed has significant implications for nature, the climate, air and water quality, and in turn the health of the natural processes, which underpin our long-term food security.